Harald Kreutzberg: Solo career and other postwar projects

 Postwar, Kreutzberg maintained his status as the doyen of German modern dance.
 He was the first German artist to go on foreign tours, performing in the U.S., South America and Israel in 1948.
 Choreographer George Balanchine and writer Lincoln Kirstein invited him to share a program with the New York City Ballet in the late 1940s.
 He toured through Switzerland, France, Scandinavia.
 Austria, Hungary and The Netherlands every other year (1950, 1952 and 1954).
 His last performance in The Netherlands was in 1958.
 In 1965, at Page's invitation, his last U.S. appearance was with Lyric Opera of Chicago in a production of Carl Orff's Carmina Burana.
 He danced the role of Death.

-He was cast in character roles in the Italian-West German film Labyrinth (1959) as Sir Agamemnon, and in the West German TV movies Annoncentheater – Ein Abendprogramm des deutchen Fernsehens im Jahre (1962) as Artist and Das Kabinett des Professor Enslen (1964) as Professor Enslen.
+He was cast in character roles in the Italian-West German film Labyrinth (1959) as Sir Agamemnon, and in the West German TV movies Annoncentheater – Ein Abendprogramm des deutschen Fernsehens im Jahre (1962) as Artist and Das Kabinett des Professor Enslen (1964) as Professor Enslen.

 Kreutzberg made a rare U.S. TV appearance in the 1960s, when he was featured in the dual roles of Drosselmeyer and the Snow King, in a heavily abridged West German-American production of The Nutcracker.
 It aired on CBS in 1965 and was repeated several times afterward, but was superseded in 1977 by the full-length Baryshnikov version.

 In 1955, he established a dance school in Bern, Switzerland.
 After retiring from the stage in 1959, he choreographed for others and continued to teach until his death on April 25, 1968.